Yael-Karat/pizza-ordering-web-app/README.md

 The backend of the project serves as the server-side logic implemented with Spring and REST API.
 The ingredients images are located on the Backend.

 JavaDoc:
 [JavaDoc Documentation](doc/index.html)

+We used one day of grace (we received confirmation from Solange that Shavuot is not included in days of grace)